Trump appears with Lombardo, Laxalt at Northern Nevada rally

 — Taylor R. Avery (@travery98) October 9, 2022

-“I wouldn’t use that that adjective.
-I think he was a sound president,” Lombardo said during the debate.
-Later, his campaign walked back the remark in a release which said Trump was a great president by “all measures.”
+“I wouldn’t use that adjective.
+I think he was a sound president,” Lombardo said.
+Later, his campaign walked back the remark in a release that said Trump was a great president by “all measures.”

 Lombardo again walked back the comment during his remarks prior to Trump’s arrival.